Date

 Some of the most serious roofing problems are only visible from the inside.
 As part of the inspection, the contractor will likely ask to check your attic or the ceilings on your top floor.
 From the attic, they can look for signs of leaks that aren’t obvious from the outside, such as water stains on the underside of the roof deck, damp or moldy insulation, or even visible light coming through cracks or holes.
 Catching these interior signs early is key.
 A small, hidden leak can cause significant damage over time, including wood rot and mold growth, so this inside look is a crucial final step in a complete inspection.

-Why Schedule a Free Roof Inspection?
+Why You Shouldn’t Skip a Free Roof Inspection

 It’s easy to put off thinking about your roof until a problem, like a leak, demands your attention.
 But being proactive is one of the smartest things you can do as a homeowner.
 A free roof inspection isn’t just about getting a sales quote; it’s a crucial health check-up for your home.
 It gives you a clear picture of your roof’s condition, helps you plan for the future, and protects your investment from the unpredictable Pacific Northwest weather.
 Think of it as a no-cost, high-value opportunity to ensure the structure protecting you and your family is in top shape.